mahjongg2/ZX81plus38/README.md

 I also updated a component placement drawing for revision 1,7 and uploaded it here.

-Lastly for completeness, I also uploaded the hex dump of the real ZX-81 which you are legally allowed to burn into a ROM and use with the ZX81+38.
+Lastly for completeness, I also uploaded the ROM dump of the real ZX-81, which you are legally allowed to burn into a ROM and use with the ZX81+38.